-ITS design submittals must follow the documented process as described in the Illinois Tollway's DSE Manual.
+ITS design submittals must follow the documented process as described herein and the Illinois Tollway's DSE Manual.
 The DSE shall comply with the requirements that apply to each ITS project, as described in their Scope of Services.

-This includes submittals at the Conceptual (30%), Preliminary (60%), Pre-Final (95%), and Final Check (100%) design phases.
+Minimum requirements for portions of the Master Plan, Conceptual (30%), Preliminary (60%), and Pre-Final (95%) plan submittal process for ITS design are contained herein.
+The DSE Manual outlines additional submittal requirements that shall be met in conjunction with those contained herein.